Last Chance Retirement Account Savings

 A Reprieve from a Tough Decision

 If you have student debt, it can be difficult to decide whether you want to contribute to your employer’s retirement plan, at least up to what they are willing to match, or pay off your student loans more aggressively.
-With the passage of the SECURE Act 2.0 in 2022, you potentially have access to a feature that helps anyone with student loan debt maximize their retirement savings and probably sleep a little better at night.
-That’s because this new law allows you to pay down your student debt AND receive your employer’s match.
-You’ll want to discuss this with whoever runs your 401k plan at work because your employer isn’t required to offer this feature.
+Some retirement plans allow you to pay down your student debt and still receive your employer’s match, helping you maximize your retirement savings and probably sleep a little better at night.
+You’ll want to discuss this with whoever runs your 401(k) plan at work because your employer isn’t required to offer this feature.
 If they don’t, maybe enough co-workers rocking the boat will perk their ears.

 As always, we are here to serve you and help you determine the best strategy for your retirement contributions.
 We want you to achieve success with your savings goals while working, so you can satisfy other goals you have down the road.
 Maximizing your contributions is a large part of that story.